yoozi/weixin/README.md

 # Weixin [WIP]

+## This library is deprecated and not maintained, use [overtrue/wechat](https://github.com/overtrue/wechat) instead.

 > This library is part of [Project Golem](http://golem.yoozi.cn/), see [yoozi/golem](https://github.com/yoozi/golem) for more info.

 Weixin is a [Laravel](http://laravel.com) [package](http://laravel.com/docs/packages) for interacting with [微信公众平台](https://mp.weixin.qq.com).